 But how do they find the right content to follow?
 Simple.
 It’s all about the hashtags.

-If you’re not familiar with hashtags — it’s time to get up to speed.
+Hashtags play a major role of social media in tourism marketing.
 Similar to a filing system, hashtags are labels used to categorize and organize content.
 Used across most social media platforms, they’re the perfect tool to drive discovery of your tour business online.

 Here is the breakdown of hashtagging in Instagram:

 1. A user will assign a hashtag to an image they post.

 2. The image will appear on the hashtag’s community page.

 3. Another user will search the same hashtag and see this image as a Top or Recent post (options they’re given on the screen).

 4. They may choose to follow the account that posted this image.